 Watch how the sun travels in your garden.
 Plant your garden with the shortest plants at the southern end and building up to the tallest plants at the northern end.
 Make sure your taller plants don’t block the sunlight for the smaller plants.
 Plants supported by a trellis, like squash, peas or pole beans, should be placed toward the northern and eastern edges of the garden plot, so as not to shade other plants.

 Rather than plant a crop, such as lettuce or broccoli, all at once, it’s better to plant several crops spaced two weeks apart.
-This will prevent a windfall of one crop all at one time, and will extend the harvest over the full length of the growing season.
+This will prevent a windfall of one crop all at one time, and will extend your harvest of fresh vegetables over the full length of the growing season.

 Bare spots invite weeds.
 Fill in any bare spots with small annuals like lettuce, celery, mint, nasturtium, or parsley.